Font Psychology: How to Pick the Right Typeface for Your Brand

 Except for the uppercase D, the logo of carmaker Mazda uses lowercase letters.
 This strategy perfectly encapsulates their fun “zoom-zoom” mentality.

-Meanwhile, Jaguar, a luxury carmaker, uses entirely uppercase letters to signify their cars’ power and the success that their target audience strives to achieve.
+Meanwhile, Jaguar, a luxury carmaker, uses uppercase letters to signify their cars’ power and the success their target audience strives to achieve.

 Short vs Tall